naotoo1/Multiple-Reject-Classification-Options/README.md

 h2 = crt.thresh_new(d1=d1, protocert_1=protocert, j=1)
 ```

-set-up the object instance needed to do sorting for final results using the ProtoCertt class from prosemble.
+Set-up the object instance needed to do sorting for final results using the ProtoCertt class from prosemble.
 ```python
 protocertt = ProtoCertt(y_test=y_test)
 ```